Using Slackware Docker Containers

 apt-get update &

 apt-get install commands native to Ubuntu’s Advanced Package Manager (APT).
-But Slackware doesn’t have that but not to worry, it shouldn’t be too hard.
+Slackware doesn’t manage packages that way however, but not to worry, it shouldn’t be too hard.

 What we do have are are the

 slackpkg tools native to Slackware, which will be more than enough to get vim installed.
 A big advantage that we have here is that vim comes as part of a full Slackware installation.
 What that means is that we have mirrors available to us with everything we need.
 We will simply have to ask

 As part of the Slackware way of doing package management, there is no dependency resolution.
 This simply means that we have to take an extra step in order to know all the required files dependencies that vim will need to run.
 This is not as hard as it may seem (or may have been in the past).
 There is an amazing little tool called